temporalio/temporal/tools/cli/README.md

 ## How
 - Run `make bins`
 - You should see an executable `cadence`
+- (Optional) You could also use docker image `ubercadence/cli`, by replacing all the following `./cadence ...` with `docker run --rm ubercadence/cli:master ...`

 ## Quick Start
 Run `./cadence` to view help message.
 There are some top level commands and global options.